pocc/tshark.dev/content/_index.md

 Wireshark documentation is sufficient to document a feature's existance, but not its usage.
 It's a reference, not a guide.

 If you have a Wireshark question, there are mayn good resources like the [Official Documentation](https://www.wireshark.org/docs/), the [manpages](https://www.wireshark.org/docs/man-pages/), or you can  ask a question on [Wireshark Forums](ask.wireshark.org).

+### Philosophy

+* Add examples so they exist
+* Articles should help you find information as fast as possible.
+This means short articles.
+* If X has already been written, link to it instead of writing the same article twice.

 ### Table of Contents